jeremy-shannon/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The functions `sliding_window_polyfit` and `polyfit_using_prev_fit` identify lane lines and fit a second order polynomail to both right and left lane lines are clearly labeled in the Jupyter notebook as "Sliding Window Polyfit" and `polyfit_using_prev_fit`.
+The functions `sliding_window_polyfit` and `polyfit_using_prev_fit`, which identify lane lines and fit a second order polynomial to both right and left lane lines, are clearly labeled in the Jupyter notebook as "Sliding Window Polyfit" and "Polyfit Using Fit from Previous Frame".
 The first of these computes a histogram of the bottom half of the image and finds the bottom-most x position (or "base") of the left and right lane lines.
 Originally these locations were identified from the local maxima of the left and right halves of the histogram, but in my final implementation I changed these to quarters of the histogram just left and right of the midpoint.
 This helped to reject lines from adjacent lanes.
 The function then identifies ten windows from which to identify lane pixels, each one centered on the midpoint of the pixels from the window below.
 This effectively "follows" the lane lines up to the top of the binary image, and speeds processing by only searching for activated pixels over a small portion of the image.
 Pixels belonging to each lane line are identified and the Numpy `polyfit()` method fits a second order polynomial to each set of pixels.
 The image below demonstrates how this process works:

 ![alt text][im10]